murufeng/EPSANet/README.md

-## Hiearchical Pyramid Split-Attention Convolution Neural Network
+## EPSANet：An Efficient Pyramid Split Attention Block on Convolutional Neural Network

-This repo contains the Pytorch implementaion code and configuration files of Hiearchical Pyramid Split-Attention Convolution Neural Network. created by Hu Zhang.
+This repo contains the Pytorch implementaion code and configuration files of EPSANet：An Efficient Pyramid Split Attention Block on Convolutional Neural Network. created by Hu Zhang.

 ## Installation